albanie/mcnResNeXt/README.md

 ## ResNeXt

-This directory contains code to import and evaluate ResNeXt models described in the [paper](https://arxiv.org/abs/1611.05431):
+This directory contains code to import and evaluate some of the ResNeXt models described in the [paper](https://arxiv.org/abs/1611.05431):

 ```